mahikkaaa/Java_practise/README.md

 # core_java
-this repository is the storage unit for my C practice problems.
+this repository is the storage unit for my core java practice problems.
 In order to maintain my github profile updated as well as learning at each step, I upload anything I practise here.